DeSaad: Powers and abilities

 As a New God, DeSaad is nigh-immortal, being long-lived and immune to diseases and toxins.
-DeSaad is a brilliant inventor of weapons and a master of torture.
+DeSaad is an inventor of weapons and a master of torture.
 DeSaad has created many torture machines and devices.

 In The New 52, DeSaad is strong and resistant enough to lift several tons easily and face powerful beings like Power Girl.
 In addition, he has a high level of invulnerability and is functionally immortal.
 DeSaad's powers include telepathy, absorption and control of emotions.
 DeSaad is able to enter people's minds to manipulate their emotions and feed on their worst feelings; even without manipulating them, he becomes more powerful.
 He has demonstrated the ability to create illusions either in its real form or in the form of other people.
 Another of his powers is the absorption of energy; he can feed on different types of energy and even manipulate it.